commonsguy/cwac-netsecurity/README.markdown

 ## Advanced Usage

-If you want to do more sophisticated things with the network security configuration backport and/or `TrustManagerBuilder`, there is a [separate page of documentation](https://github.com/commonsguy/cwac-netsecurity/blob/master/docs/ADVANCED_USAGE.markdown) for that.
+If you want to employ certificate memorization or otherwise do more sophisticated things with the network security configuration backport and/or `TrustManagerBuilder`, there is a [separate page of documentation](https://github.com/commonsguy/cwac-netsecurity/blob/master/docs/ADVANCED_USAGE.markdown) for that.